Traditional Greek Lemon Garlic Roasted Potatoes (Patates fournou)

 One of the tastiest sides (ever), these lemon-garlic roasted potatoes are used to accompany...pretty much every grilled/roasted meat.
 They are amazing with grilled meats like lamb, pork, veal/beef or chicken, but they 're also often served with fish.

-If you want to serve these garlic lemon roasted potatoes as a side dish besides grilled meat, we have some suggestions for you: veal escalopes (with delicious rosemary cream), traditional Greek meatballs, pork steaks with wine and honey, Cajun pork steaks, fried pork in herbs and mustard, pork roast with plums and dark beer, marinated roast lamb, Mediterranean turkey burgers, fried chicken (Schnitzel)...the list can go on and on:)
+If you want to serve these garlic lemon roasted potatoes as a side dish besides grilled meat, we have some other delicious suggestions as well: traditional Greek meatballs, Cajun pork steaks, pork roast with plums and dark beer, Greek roasted leg of lamb, Greek burgers with feta and olives, Mediterranean turkey burgers, or fried chicken (Schnitzel)!

 Some people are also having those tasty flavorful potatoes as a main dish with some salad, especially during Lent ("Sarakosti").
 So this recipe, is a fantastic choice for vegetarians as well.
 Patates psites are also amazing with some good ol' real (sheep) feta.
 It's the perfect side…for this side!:)